jtkovacs/jtkovacs.github.io/REFS/project-management.md

 <table>
 <tr>
-<td style="text-align:left;">1.
+<td style="text-align:left; max-width:400px;">1.
 Failure to focus on the client’s business problems and payoffs; the content sounds generic
 2. No clear differentiation of this customer compared with other customers
 3. Failure to offer a compelling value proposition and clear solution.</td>
 <td>**Research the client**</td>